-One of the most important pieces of information that you need to share while talking about your family is how many members are there in your family.
+One of the most important pieces of information you need to share while talking about your family is how many members are there.
 You can talk about the number of your family members in English differently.
 Here are some examples below.

 - There are five members in my family.

 - We are seven members in my family.

 - My family consists of my wife and a child.

 - I have my parents and two siblings in my family.